iceroad/martinet/README.md

       ]
     }

-It processes all the pages listed in the `pages` section, producing an optimized web distribution that includes all the following features:
+Martinet processes all the pages listed in the `pages` section, producing an optimized web distribution that includes all the following features out of the box:

   * Modern language support: [ES2017](https://babeljs.io/docs/plugins/preset-latest/), [TypeScript](https://www.typescriptlang.org/), [LessCSS](http://lesscss.org/), [Pug](https://pugjs.org/api/getting-started.html), in addition to HTML and CSS.
   * Support for dependencies installed via `npm`.